Mobile menu toggle

 Photo: D. Griffin Jones/Cult of Mac

 There was one big problem with the iPhone 16e: the lack of MagSafe.
 Now, there’s no caveat, no hesitation.
-Go ahead and buy or recommend someone an iPhone 17e and you don’t need to worry.
+Go ahead and buy (or recommend that someone buy) an iPhone 17e.
+You don’t need to worry.

 It’s fully compatible with the MagSafe charging stands on my nightstand and my desk, the MagSafe grip from OhSnap, the Apple MagSafe Wallet and the wide variety of MagSafe batteries.